|Corporate Governance Guidelines|

 The Board believes that the definition of independence adopted by the NYSE is the appropriate standard by which to measure the independence of board members.

 The Governance and Nominating Committee of the Board is responsible for evaluating and then reviewing with the Board from time to time the appropriate qualifications, expertise and characteristics required of Board members.
-This assessment should include issues of diversity; experience and skills, including an understanding of media content markets, U.S. Government contracting, international business, corporate finance, accounting and internal controls, technology, sales and marketing, and strategic business planning.
+This assessment should include consideration of: issues of diversity; prior management experience, including as a chief executive officer or similar role; experience in the defense & intelligence communities; experience in the space and satellite industries; experience in the media and information and commercial content markets; security clearances; and expertise in the areas of international business, corporate finance, accounting and internal controls, information technology and cyber-security, human resources, mergers and acquisitions, and strategic business planning.
 The Board will assess qualifications of potential Board members in the context of the perceived needs of the Board at a particular point in time with the objective of maintaining a highly qualified Board with diverse experience and skill sets.
 In determining whether to recommend a director for re-election, the Governance and Nominating Committee shall also consider the director's tenure on the Board, past attendance at meetings, participation in and contributions to the activities of the Board, the director's continued independence (including any actual, potential or perceived conflicts of interest), as well as the director's age and changes in his or her principal occupation or professional status.

 The Governance and Nominating Committee will assist the Board by identifying, evaluating and recommending director nominees.